andrewyur/kagi-dev-project/readme.md

 ## Design Outline

-The majority of the function of this app will happen on the backend.
-I will be using python & flask for the backend of this project for 4 reasons:
+The majority of the function of this app happens on the backend.
+I am using python & flask for the backend of this project for 4 reasons:

 - It is easy to write, and easy to read (for simple code)
 - This is not an application where performance is critical